OfficeDev/TrainingContent/ConnectorActionableMsgs/03 Adaptive Cards/Lab.md

 1. An executable program named **SendEmailCard.exe** is compiled into the `bin` folder.
 This executable is used in the lab.

-### Send email with MessageCard via console application
+### Send email with Adaptive Card via console application

-Sending a MessageCard via email requires a message body in HTML.
-The MessageCard JSON is included in the `<head>` element of the HTML document, wrapped in a `<script>` tag with a specific type attribute.
+Sending an Adaptive Card via email requires a message body in HTML.
+The Adaptive Card JSON is included in the `<head>` element of the HTML document, wrapped in a `<script>` tag with a specific type attribute.
 The `SendEmailCard.sln` solution compiled earlier has code showing the message format that you can review.

 1. Copy the **supportTicketCard.json** file from exercise 1 to the folder containing the **SendEmailCard.exe** program.